-I am not saying that White people haven’t worked hard, or that people of color should now be given a free ride.
+I am not saying that well-to-do White people haven’t worked hard, or that people of color should now be given a free ride.
 Everybody should work hard, and lots of people have, but not all of them have been able to benefit from the hard work they have done.
 Many financially stable people I know put in long hours.
 They know how hard they work, and they know it has paid off for them.
 There is a tendency, therefore, for them to assume that those who haven’t had the pay-off haven’t done the work, and therefore have gotten pretty much what they deserve.
 Because our society is stunningly segregated both by race and by class, well-to-do White people usually don’t know any people of color, or even working-class White people, in a meaningful way.
 Therefore, it’s easy for them to believe that people of color would be better off if they would just adopt a “White enough” work ethic.

-That’s precisely what Phia Salter and her colleagues (2015) discovered in their research–that many people believe that Black people under-estimate how fair society is, that they blame “the system” too much for their own problems, and that what they really need is a lesson in personal responsibility.
+That’s precisely what Phia Salter and her colleagues (2015) discovered in their research–that many White people believe that Black people under-estimate how fair society is, that they blame “the system” too much for their own problems, and that what they really need is a lesson in personal responsibility.

 Truth is, if I wanted my kids to hear a lecture on the importance of working hard and keeping their nose clean, I wouldn’t take them to some gated suburban community.
 I’d take them to the barrio, or to a working-class Black neighborhood, where people are juggling jobs and kids and other responsibilities to try to keep it all together.
 Many parents there give that lecture all the time, because they know how critical it is for their children’s success.
 The idea is not that some should get by without doing their part, but that everyone should have the opportunity to benefit from their efforts.